 Mr CHAN Chun Sing

 Educated at the Raffles Institution (1982 to 1985) and Raffles Junior College (1986 to 1987), Mr Chan was awarded the SAF (Overseas) and President’s Scholarship to study Economics at Christ’s College, Cambridge University in the United Kingdom in 1988 and graduated with First Class Honours.
+Mr Chan was awarded the Dinstinguished Master Strategist Award 1998 by the US Army Command and Staff College.
 In 2005, he completed the Sloan Fellows Programme at the Massachusetts Institute of Technology under the Lee Kuan Yew Scholarship.

 Born in 1969, Mr Chan is married with three children and enjoys reading and jogging.